asam-oss/OSC-ALKS-scenarios/README.md

 1. Clone or download the repository to your local drive.
 2. Download the [latest esmini release](https://github.com/esmini/esmini/releases) (e.g. esmini-bin_win_x64.zip) (tested successfully with [esmini 1.7.12](https://github.com/esmini/esmini/releases/tag/v1.7.12))
 3. Create an environment variable "ESMINI", which directs to the "bin" folder of esmini.
 E.g. "C:\MyFolder\esmini\bin\"
-4. Execute the scripts "run_SubScenario*.bat", located in the "Scenarios" folder of the local repository
+4. Execute the script "run_Scenario.bat", located in the "Scenarios" folder of the local repository
 5. By changing the parameter values in the parameter declaration section of the OpenSCENARIO files, the concrete scenarios can be varied.

 ### Notes regarding esmini: